natcap/invest.users-guide/source/croppollination.rst

 * :math:`ns(s,n)` is the nesting suitability preference for species :math:`s` in nesting type :math:`n` (and :math:`N` is the set of all nesting types),
 * and :math:`\alpha_s` is the expected foraging distance for the pollinator :math:`s` (Greenleaf et al. 2007).

 Pollinator supply is an indicator of where pollinators originate from on the landscape.
-Pollinator abundance indicates where pollinators are active on the lanscape.
+Pollinator abundance indicates where pollinators are active on the landscape.
 Pollinator abundance depends on the floral resources that attract pollinators to a cell, and the supply of pollinators that can access that cell.
 The pollinator abundance for species :math:`s` index on cell x, during season j :math:`PA(x,s,j)`, is the product of available floral resources on a cell during a given season, weighted by a pollinator's relative activity during that season and the pollinator supply in surrounding cells such that:

 .. math:: PA(x,s,j)=RA(l(x),j) fa(s,j)\frac{\sum_{x'\in X}PS(x',s) \exp(-D(x,x')/\alpha_s)}{\exp(-D(x,x')/\alpha_s)}